Tabbukhan/AWS_Devops_Interview_Ready/AWS/𝐀𝐖𝐒 𝐂𝐥𝐨𝐮𝐝 𝐅𝐨𝐫𝐦𝐚𝐭𝐢𝐨𝐧/set1.md

 Answer: You can create and manage a stack using the `aws cloudformation` commands.
 An example command to create a stack:

 aws cloudformation create-stack — stack-name MyStack — template-body file://my-template.yaml

+AWS DOCS definition:

+AWS CloudFormation gives you an easy way to model a collection of related AWS and third-party resources, provision them quickly and consistently, and manage them throughout their lifecycles, by treating infrastructure as code.
+A CloudFormation template describes your desired resources and their dependencies so you can launch and configure them together as a stack.
+You can use a template to create, update, and delete an entire stack as a single unit, as often as you need to, instead of managing resources individually.
+You can manage and provision stacks across multiple AWS accounts and AWS Regions.